Developer MCP

 },

-The tools are also available to be added as context by you manually in Ask, Edit, and Agent mode.
-This "forces" Copilot to make use of the tools you chose to add.
-For example, the provided TypeScript how-to prompts are often not picked up autonomously by Agent mode.
+You can also manually add these tools as context in Ask, Edit, and Agent modes to "force" Copilot to utilize the selected tools.
+For example, TypeScript how-to prompts often are not picked up autonomously by Agent mode.

-The autogenerated type and schema files in src/ct-graphql/generated (if that path is configured for graphql-codegen output) tend to be so large that they slow down the agent significantly if it picks them up.
-You can use various ways (for example, a plugin) to ignore that path via an ignore file.
-Cursor has such functionality built in.
+The autogenerated type and schema files in src/ct-graphql/generated (if configured as the graphql-codegen output path) tend to be very large and may slow down the agent significantly if picked up.
+You can use ignore files or plugins (Cursor has this built in) to exclude that path.

 Automatic instructions injection

-In this scenario, you can deselect the commercetools-prompts tool in Copilot to not get conflicting or duplicate prompts.
+In this scenario, you can deselect the commercetools-prompts tool in Copilot to avoid conflicting or duplicate prompts.

 ---